 FREMONT, CA: With innovations taking hold, such as faster payments, the explosion of readily available data and the constantly changing regulatory landscape, staying ahead of financial crime and compliance risk is now more complicated and expensive than ever.
 Banks have to manage budgets for compliance without losing sight of primary functions and quality control.
-By embracing innovative technologies such as AI and ML to free up time-constrained analysts with more informed and precise decision-making processes, many have made a move into automating time-intensive, rotating tasks such as data collection and sorting through alerts.
+By embracing innovative technologies such as Artificial Intelligence and ML to free up time-constrained analysts with more informed and precise decision-making processes, many have made a move into automating time-intensive, rotating tasks such as data collection and sorting through alerts.

 Along with banks, various other financial institutions are critically thinking about adopting emerging technologies to tackle the risk of financial crime.
 Regulators have recently taken a critical look at AML controls, distributing substantial fines to banks that may be missing.
 And, as the most customer-facing function of financial crime, fraud prevention is yet another zone that benefits from AI and machine learning, as it continues to be challenged by a host of new risks such as P2P payments, new payment rails, and faster payments.